Heritage Crafts

 Issues affecting the viability

-• Market issues: The bell founding and bell hanging market in this country continues to shrink and in consequence the sizes of the remaining businesses remain small.
+• Market issues: The bellfounding and bell hanging market in this country has continuously fallen since WW2.
 This is mirrored by the decrease in the number of active tower bell ringers and musical handbell ringers.
+Demand is now low and is unlikely to increase.

 • Loss of skills: Loam casting (a mixture of loam clay, goat hair and horse manure) is traditional to English bell founding and not widely known in Europe.
 It is at risk of disappearing.

-• Loss of skills: bell founding and tuning skills are quite specific.
-There are probably no more than 4 people in the U.K. regularly employed in Loam moulding (an ancient and now largely redundant method of mould making and one still employed at Loughborough) and a similar number in tower bell tuning.
+• Loss of skills: Bellfounding and tuning skills are quite specific that need passing on directly.
+There are few people regularly employed in Loam moulding (an ancient and now largely redundant method of mould making) and a similar number in bell tuning.

-• Issues with passing on skills: It can be a challenge to find people to take on the craft who are enthusiastic, have some basic skills and prepared to learn.
-There is a need for people with engineering skills, woodworking skills and rope making skills.
+• Issues with passing on skills: With only one major bellfoundry left in the UK, it is down to a small workforce to continue passing on the skills.
+It can be a challenge to find people to take on the craft who are enthusiastic, have some basic skills and prepared to learn.

 Support organisations